 2013 – Harpeth River Lowhead Dam Removal and River Restoration Project in Franklin recognized both nationally by the President’s Rivers Initiative and with a 2013 Governor’s Environmental Stewardship Award.

-2014 – Harpeth Conservancy was forced to send the City of Franklin a 60-day notice and ultimately file a citizen suit under the federal Clean Water Act.
+2014 – Harpeth Conservancy was forced to send 60-day notices of intent to sue the City of Franklin, Berry's Chapel Utility, and Cartwright Creek LLC and ultimately file a citizen suit under the federal Clean Water Act.
 Over the years, Harpeth Conservancy attempted to bring to Franklin’s attention issues regarding compliance with the permit for its sewer plant.
 Franklin rebuffed these attempts, forcing Harpeth Conservancy to send to Franklin a 60-day notice of its intent to sue.

 Among other reporting and discharge violations detailed in Harpeth Conservancy's 60-day notice, the Conservancy claimed that Franklin, in some cases over a span of five years, had failed to conduct studies of the river’s water quality as required by its permit, prevent sewage overflows, develop a Nutrient Management Plan to identify ways to operate the sewer plant to reduce nitrogen and phosphorus loads to the river, and implement a continuous, 24-hour summer water quality monitoring program.